THE MUSEUM'S EXHIBIT ON THE REVOLUTION COVERS A FULL FLOOR, BUT VIOLENCE AND SANS-CULOTTES* ALMOST VANISH

 "The entire world knew, hated the Bastille.
 Bastille, tyranny, were synonyms in all languages.
 At the news of its ruin all nations believed themselves delivered.

-In Russia, in that empire of mystery and silence, that monstrous Bastille between Europe and Asia, the news had barely arrived before men of all nations shouted, cried in the squares, threw themselves in each others' arms while stating the news: 'How not cry from joy? the Bastille is taken !' "
+In Russia, in that empire of mystery and silence, that monstrous Bastille between Europe and Asia, the news had barely arrived before men of all nations shouted, cried in the squares, threw themselves in each others' arms while stating the news: 'How not cry from joy?
+The Bastille is taken !'"

 # # #